konstanciaa/scissors-salon/README.md

 + When I typed a name in the form input field, it was not shown.
 + I realized that it was because of my mistake in a css rule.
 Both the color of the input field and of the text were set to white.
-+ As soons as I changed the color of the text to more contrasting dark color, the issue was solved.
++ As soon as I changed the color of the text to more contrasting dark color, the issue was solved.

 ## Validator Testing